Sanic/bson_unreal/README.md

 # bson_unreal
 Example Unreal Engine 4.14 Project that links against libbson as a thirdparty library.
+The supported platforms are windows x64 and linux.

 ## Usage notes
 To see this plugin in action, drop a MyBSONActor in your scene and hit the Play Button in the Editor.